-If you need to make your tone more formal, try reading examples of business letters (especially cover letters), legal briefs, and scholarly papers.
+If you want to make your tone more formal, try reading examples of business letters (especially cover letters), legal briefs, and scholarly papers.
 Notice how these forms of writing sound very different from the way people naturally talk.
 They do not use colloquialisms or slang terms, for one thing.
 They also tend to avoid contractions such as “we’re” and “isn’t.”
-It’s also typical to stick with the third person in formal tone (using he/she/they, etc.), but it’s OK to use “I” every now and again if it’s necessary to explain your point.
+It’s also typical to stick with the third person in formal tone (using he/she/they, etc.), but it is OK to use “I” every now and again if it makes sense for the point you are making.

 When to Use Different Tones

 How do you know what tone to use in a piece of writing?
 That entirely depends on your purposes for that piece of writing; and the most important thing to keep in mind is how your reader will feel about it.
 You have to put yourself in your reader’s shoes and imagine how the writing will sound to them and what kind of impression you want to make.
 Here are some of the qualities of formal and informal tone.